jwiegley/johnwiegley/drafts/drafts.md

 recite it.
 Focusing on a person, and trying to see them in terms of their unity, not their differences.
 Freely roaming, almost day-dreaming, on spiritual themes.
 Among others.

-# Progress

-It's not about progressing, or not progressing.
-Avoiding either one misses the point.
-Mastery of something requires great effort and attention, and I don't believe for a second that fully living means stumbling through life without applying one's self.

-What you seek is no one detail, or the lack thereof.
-You won't find it by seeking progress, or avoiding it, or deciding it doesn't exist, or saying it has no meaning.
-All of these lead back to the same place, right where you started.

-Who ever told you you aren't the carrot?

 # To those of you who converted to the Bahá'í Faith from another religion or lack thereof, WHY did you choose Bahá'í?